 After making some trips to Home Depot and Michael’s, I settled on filling the back cavity with wood.
 I wanted the back side to be flat so that I could use the 3M Contact strips to adhere the knife rack to the wall.

 I’ve used 3M Contact strips for other things around the house and I concluded sticking a bunch of 3M Contact strips to the back of my modified knife strip would be sufficient.
+Spoiler alert: IT WAS and they’re still holding!

 WARNING: This probably will not seem safe to some people.
 I’ve thought up different ways to go about achieving the desired results (magnetic knife rack, mounted on wall, without drilling or permanent damage), but I didn’t have much space and this seemed the best way to achieve those results.